BattletechModders/cFixes/README.md

 (by directory)

 ### /data/chassis/
-chassisdef_atlas_AS7-D.json - reduced CenterTorso internal structure to 155, max CT armor to match, moved ammo from Legs to RT
+chassisdef_atlas_AS7-D.json - reduced CenterTorso internal structure to 155, max CT armor to match

 chassisdef_atlas_AS7-D-HT.json - reduced CenterTorso internal structure to 155, max CT armor to match